 - 4.1 All individuals who are subject to the vetting process must report any changes in their personal circumstances which may be of relevance to their clearance.
 Such changes may include, but are not limited to:

 - change of home address;

 - change in partner;

 - co-habitant details;

 - involvement in a criminal investigation as a suspect;

-- arrest for criminal offence;
+- arrest for criminal offence:

-- conviction for a criminal offence;
+- conviction for a criminal offence:

 - receipt of fixed penalty notice;

 - bankruptcy;

 - adverse County/Sheriff Court Judgement;

 - entry into an Individual Voluntary Arrangement (IVA);

+- other financial difficulties:

 - known / suspected criminal association;

 - relevant changes in medical condition to be notified and acted upon by Occupational Health.

-- 4.2 Due to the sensitive nature of information which may be disclosed as part of the aftercare process, it is important that those subject to vetting have sufficient trust in the confidentiality of the procedures to enable full and frank disclosure. - 4.3 Whilst individuals should be able, and encouraged, to make such disclosures at any time following vetting clearance, those holding Management Vetting (MV), Enhanced Management Vetting (EMV), Security Check (SC) and Developed Vetting (DV) clearance should also be subject to an Annual Security Review.
+- 4.2 Due to the sensitive nature of information which may be disclosed as part of the aftercare process, it is important that those subject to vetting have sufficient trust in the confidentiality of the procedures to enable full and frank disclosure.

+- 4.3 Whilst individuals should be able, and encouraged, to make such disclosures at any time following vetting clearance, those holding Security Check (SC) and Developed Vetting (DV) clearance should also be subject to an Annual Security Review.
+All MV and EMV clearances should be the subject of a periodic security review involving line management.
+It is suggested that clearances are subject of at least one formal review during the lifetime of the clearance.
+It is further suggested that on an annual basis a minimum of 10% of clearances should be reviewed either through targeted or random selection.
 The standard questionnaires for these are attached as Appendix 1. - 4.4 The FVO will reserve the right to conduct personal interviews with those holding designated posts as part of the aftercare process.